statsmodels/statsmodels/scikits/statsmodels/docs/source/dev/maintainer_notes.rst

    :scale: 100%
    :align: center

-   (souce `nvie.com <http://nvie.com>`__, post `"A successful Git branchind model" <http://nvie.com/posts/a-successful-git-branching-model/>`__)
+   (source `nvie.com <http://nvie.com>`__, post `"A successful Git branching model" <http://nvie.com/posts/a-successful-git-branching-model/>`__)

 The fast-forward merge does not create a merge commit.
 This means that the existence of the feature branch is lost in the history.
 The fast-forward is the default for Git basically because branches are cheap and, therefore, *usually* short-lived.
 If on the other hand, you have a long-lived feature branch or are following an iterative workflow on the feature branch (i.e. merge into master, then go back to feature branch and add more commits), then it makes sense to include only the merge in the main branch, rather than all the intermediate commits of the feature branch, so you should use::